 Preparation time: 15 minutes

 Cooking time: 30 minutes.

-Place the dish on a tray inside the oven on the level 2 rack.
+5. Arrange fish on a separate tray and place inside preheated oven on the level 2 rack.
+Cook for 15 minutes.

 6. In a medium-sized bowl, mix lemon juice and minced coriander with the cooked vegetables, and spoon sauce over cooked fish.

 7. Garnish with coriander leaves and lemon slices, and enjoy.